nickassafkirk/Cartel-Coffee/README.md

 ### Features to be included in initial iteration
 * A prominent logo
-* A Navbar for navigation amongst pages and sections
+* A naviagtion menu for navigation between pages and distinct page sections
 * The business contact information
-* The Business location & map
+* The business location & map
 * A contact form
-* A Booking form
+* A booking form
-* The Food & Drinks menus
+* The food & drinks menus
-* Products & Product information and instructions for purchase.
+* Products & product information and instructions on how to make a purchase.
-* Business social media links
+* The business's social media links
 * A list of commonly asked questions/FAQs
-* A Covid-19 Alert
+* A Covid-19 alert

 ### Features/Functionality to be added
 * Functionality to add products to basket
 * Functionality to checkout and purchase products online
 * Functionality to order food online
 * Detailed food menu item information - Allow a detailed description of the menu food item on click or hover.
-* A functioning contact box in contact.html page to link to preffered email address using PHP.
+* A functioning contact box in contact.html page to link to preferred email address using PHP.
-* Detailed  Product information - Allow a detailed description of each product on click or hover.
+* Detailed  product information - Allow a detailed description of each product on click or hover.
 * Individual product pages - A specific detailed .html page with full product information for each product in the shop.
 * Build out privacy policy & Terms and conditions pages - These footer links are here as placeholders only to display that these are important links to dislay on a consumer facing site.
-  As this is a "Mock business" these have been left blank but if this were to be used a detailed privacy policy and Terms & conditions page would be created to build customer confidence and adhere to european regulations.
+  As this is a "fictional business" these have been left blank but if this were to be used a detailed privacy policy and Terms & conditions page would be created to build customer confidence and adhere to european regulations.
+* A GDPR compliant cookies policy pop up.
 * Add Scroll functionality with wider browser and device support.
-* Add functionality to allow animations associated with links to take place before users are redirected to the link destination to provide a better user experience on touch screen devices where hover is not possible.
+* Add functionality to allow animations to take place before users are redirected to the link destination, in order provide a better user experience on touch screen devices where hover is not possible.

 ---